linkbcms/cms/CODE_OF_CONDUCT.md

-# LinkB CMS Community Code of Conduct
+# 🌟 Community Guidelines & Code of Conduct

 > Building an inclusive, collaborative, and innovative open-source CMS community